-(2) The stock options reflected in this column were granted under our 2006 Plan.
-For a description of the terms of stock options granted under our 2006 Plan, please see "- Employment Agreements and Arrangements - Employee Benefit and Stock Plans-2006 Stock Plan."
+(1) The stock options reflected in this column were granted under our 2006 Plan.
+The shares subject to each stock option vested as to 1/4 th of the shares subject to the option on December 31, 2009 with the remaining shares subject to the stock option vesting on an equal monthly basis over the following 36 months.
+For a description of the terms of stock options granted under our 2006 Plan, please see "- Employment Agreements and Arrangements-Employee Benefit and Stock Plans-2006 Stock Plan."